arxlang/astx/docs/installation.md

 ## From sources

-The sources for AstX can be downloaded from the [Github repo](https://github.com/arxlang/astx).
+The sources for ASTx can be downloaded from the [Github repo](https://github.com/arxlang/astx).

 You can either clone the public repository: